Eales96/flu-long-term-agent/README.md

 source venv/bin/activate to enter the virtual environment pip install -r requirements.txt (sets up virtual environment for running the python scipts)
 ```
+The above installation should take no longer than 10 minutes.

 Specific versions of R packages can be installed by running the following in the R console:
 ```